-Our best summer adventure with the kids was definitely floating along the Grand River in rafts.
+Our best summer adventure with the kids was definitely the day we spent with Grand River Rafting Company, floating along the Grand River.
 Kids of all ages – and adults of all ages – will love it.
 Here’s why.

 online booking for grand river rafting